isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-how-does-oiling-prevent-rusting.markdown

 Rust erodes iron metal and
 [destroys the entire body](https://pestpolicy.com/how-to-remove-paint-from-metal-with-baking-soda/) eventually.
 Rusting prevention measures such as painting, greasing/oiling, galvanizing, and alloying have been put into place to curb further corrosion.
-*Oiling the metal creates a coating layer that prevents water and oxygen from reaching the metal surface. * *Usually, oil doesnt mix with water (immiscible) and hence water remains on the oiled metal surface. * *This process prevents the initiation and formation of rust on iron metal.
+*Oiling the metal creates a coating layer that prevents water and oxygen from reaching the metal surface.Â * *Usually, oil doesnt mix with water (immiscible) and hence water remains on the oiled metal surface. * *This process prevents the initiation and formation of rust on iron metal.
 Ideally, rust is scientifically referred to as hydrated Iron (III) Oxide or in common terms identified as corrosion or oxidation of the iron metal.*
 *Many methods can be used in preventing rusting.
 But, application considerations should bear in mind the particular item under rust prevent easier matching.
 Remember, its advisable to wear protective gear when oiling metal for safety purposes.*